Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

-Firstly, it is both the commutative and associative operation.
+The AS-composition of LGWF-nets enjoys several properties that are easy to verify.
+Firstly, it is both a commutative and associative operation.
 These algebraic properties directly follow from the construction rules.
 Thus, it can be generalized to the case of composing more than two LGWF-nets.

-Secondly, a reachable marking in the AS-composition of LGWF-nets can be decomposed into three sub-markings: reachable markings of the components together with a marking of labeled places.
-It follows from the fact that we can project composition firing sequences on component transitions and obtain corresponding firing sequences of the components (see Proposition \ref{markdec}, where we formalize this property).
+Secondly, a reachable marking in an AS-composition of LGWF-nets can be decomposed into three ``sub-markings'': the reachable markings of component LGWF-nets together with a marking of labeled places.
+This follows from the fact that we can project the AS-composition firing sequences on the transitions in component LGWF-nets.
+Then we obtain the corresponding firing sequences of components (see Proposition \ref{markdec}, where we formalize this property).